dreamerslab/coke/docs/assets-eng.md

         site:
           - scaffold

-This means "There are two groups, one is called `common`, and the other one is called `scaffold`.
-When you use `common` group, Coke will pull `reset.css`, `util.css`, `base.css`, `header.css`, `nav.css`, `flash.css` and `footer.css` in the folder `path-to-project/public/css/common` to the web page for you.
-When you use `scaffold` group, Coke will pull `scaffold.css` in the folder `path-to-project/public/css` for you."

-Coke will pull the `common` group for you by default.
+In this case there are two groups `common` and `scaffold`.
+With the `common` group, COKE generates

+    /css/common/reset.css
+    /css/common/util.css
+    /css/common/base.css
+    /css/common/header.css
+    /css/common/nav.css
+    /css/common/flash.css
+    /css/common/footer.cs

+links to map all the files in the directory `public/css/common`.
+With `scaffold` group, COKE generates `/css/scaffold.css` link to map `public/css/scaffold.css`.

+### Adding new groups

-If you want to add a new group called `contact`, and want to pull `contact.css` in the folder `path-to-project/public/css/` when you use `contact` group, you can set the configuration like this:
+Say we want to add a new group called `contact` with 2 css files `base` and `mail`, the configurations will be something like this

     css:
       # css group name